-One of the most common issues I see with fiddle leaf figs is yellowing leaves.
+One of the most common problems I see with fiddle leaf figs is yellowing leaves.

-In my experience, yellow leaves on a fiddle leaf fig usually mean one of two things:
+In my experience, yellow fiddle leaf fig leaves usually mean one of two things:

 - A lack of light or fertilizer